YidingYu/Foo/Ubuntu16.04 GTX 1080Ti+CUDA8.0+cuDNN6+TensorFlow .md

 ```
 $ sudo ./NVIDIA-Linux-x86_64-378.13.run --no-opengl-files
 ```
-    Just continue through the installation **UNTILL IT ASKS YOU** 'Would you like to run the nvidia-xconfig utility...'
+    Just continue through the installation **UNTILL IT ASKS YOU** "Would you like to run the nvidia-xconfig utility..."
 Hit **NO** for this step.
 11. Run:
 ```
 $ sudo ./cuda_8.0.61_375.26_linux.run --no-opengl-libs